 To send push notifications, you will need to first register your app with the push notification service (Apple APNs or Google GCM) that corresponds to your app's platform.
-Once you've registered, the service will provide you with a certificate or key that you will need when you create an App Services notifier.
+Once you've registered, the service will provide you with a certificate or key that you will need when you create an API BaaS notifier.
 (See Creating notifiers for more information.)

 Push notification services are gateways controlled by platform services (such as Apple and Google).
 These gateways ensure that push notifications are delivered securely and originate from trusted apps.

 To send push notifications to your app on iOS devices, you’ll register the the Apple Push Notification service (APNs).
 For app on Android, you’ll register with Google Cloud Messaging for Android (GCM).